pebsconsulting/bach/README.md

 A special "shorthand" syntax can expand attributes like `.myClass` into `class="myClass"`.
-The shorthand syntax is fully configurable at parse-time, including (soon) customisable encoding of lists and sets e.g. how to combine multiple CSS classes into one attribute.
+The shorthand syntax is fully configurable at parse-time, including customisable encoding of lists and sets e.g. how to combine multiple CSS classes into one attribute.

 ### Efficient portable parser

-Bach documents are parseable in linear time to the length of the input and one byte of lookahead i.e. with an LL(1) parser such as a deterministic pushdown automaton (DPDA).
+Bach documents are parseable in linear time to the length of the input and one byte of lookahead i.e. with an LL(1) parser.

 The language grammar is formally defined in a machine-readable document, then compiled into a compact portable representation.
 This makes it simpler